blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 - Second Wind(2 grit): Use an action to heal D6 hearts.
 - Sentry: Until your next turn, you have three reactions which may be used on held attacks against separate targets.

+#### Commands
+You may spend grit on the following commands, which effect allies in earshot until the start of your next turn.
+- Retreat: Double movement when retreating.
+- Charge: Advantage on attack rolls.
+- Fire: Max damage on ranged attacks.
+- Hold the line: +D6 defending against melee attacks

 ### At level 2 and higher
 Roll twice on the table below for a random boon.
 ```